blakeyoung81/blakesthoughts/src/content/blog/free-will.md

 ---
 title: "Exploring Free Will"
 description: "A sample post about Free Will."
-pubDate: 2025-06-18
+pubDate: "2023-10-27"
 tags: ["Free Will"]
 ---

-# Thoughts on Free Will

-This is a placeholder post to explore the concept of Free Will.
-More content will be coming soon.
+This is a sample blog post about free will.
+Content will be added here later.